Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Introduction

 \definecolor{spec1gray}{HTML}{808080} \definecolor{dsdcoral}{HTML}{ff6b6b} \definecolor{bspdarkred}{HTML}{8b0000} \definecolor{oursdarkblue}{HTML}{1e3a8a} \definecolor{oursskyblue}{HTML}{60a5fa}

-These failures share a single root cause—broken synchronization invariants (position tracking, attention, KV-cache) across ragged tensors.
-We first propose \oursb by formalizing these invariants and enforcing them with synchronization-aware scheduling (Section~\ref{sec:dynamic-padding}).
-Concretely, \oursb specifies the minimal synchronization needed for correctness and shows that realignment accounts for 40\% of computation—an inherent cost of maintaining invariants across ragged tensors.
-This fundamental overhead helps explain why even production systems struggle: vLLM’s speculative decoding underperforms its non-speculative baseline at higher batch sizes (leading to deprecation in its v1 engine), while SGLang with EAGLE~\citep{li2024eagle} consistently exhibits negative speedups.
-Our analysis indicates that the superlinear growth of synchronization overhead is an inevitable cost of correctness in batch speculative decoding—a barrier no existing system has overcome.
+Valid batch speculative decoding requires maintaining synchronization invariants (position IDs, attention masks, KV-cache) across ragged tensors, a challenge that prior implementations fail to address.
+We formalize these invariants, prove they are preserved by our update rule, and present \oursb, the first algorithm that guarantees output distribution equivalence by enforcing them after each verification round~(Section~\ref{sec:dynamic-padding}).
+We analyze the cost structure of batch speculative decoding and show that alignment overhead grows superlinearly with batch size (Section~\ref{sec:algo_analysis}); empirically, realignment consumes up to 40\% of computation at batch size 8 (Section~\ref{sec:overhead-and-scaling}).
+This is an inherent cost of algorithmic correctness across ragged tensors, not an implementation inefficiency.
+The superlinear growth of alignment overhead represents a fundamental barrier that explains why prior methods either sacrifice validity or fail to scale.

-To address this in practice, our main algorithm \oursx (Section~\ref{sec:cross-batch}) expands the scheduling scope: it maintains a sliding window of active sequences and dynamically groups those with identical lengths, eliminating realignment for homogeneous groups.
-This strategy preserves the scaling efficiency of standard batching—where GPU parallelism drives throughput—while retaining the per-sequence acceleration benefits of speculation.
-At batch size 8, we achieve a $3\times$ throughput improvement over batch size 1.
-Nevertheless, beyond batch size 8, throughput degrades as grouping success rates decline, forcing more frequent fallbacks to expensive realignment.
-Section~\ref{sec:exp} examines these scaling dynamics and the relationship between sequence diversity, grouping effectiveness, and alignment overhead.
+To reduce this overhead, we introduce \oursx (Section~\ref{sec:algo_analysis}), which expands the scheduling scope beyond a single batch. \oursx maintains a pool of active sequences and dynamically groups those with identical lengths, eliminating realignment for homogeneous groups.
+This strategy preserves the scaling efficiency of standard batching while retaining per-sequence speculation benefits.
+At batch size 8, \oursx achieves a 3× throughput improvement over batch size 1.
+Beyond batch size 8, throughput degrades as sequence length diversity reduces grouping effectiveness, forcing more frequent fallbacks to realignment.
+Section~\ref{sec:overhead-and-scaling} examines these scaling dynamics in detail.